History of wildlife tracking technology: GPS receiver

 GPS technology enables individuals to observe relatively fine-scale movement or migratory patterns in a free-ranging wild animal using the Global Positioning System.
 After fitting animals with a GPS receiver, their position is determined by precisely timing the signals sent by GPS satellites high above the Earth, and the location of satellites sending the signals.
 As soon as GPS became available for civilian use in the 1990s, biologists started to attach GPS receivers to animals.
 Although the first civilian GPS receivers were developed by Magellan in 1989, they were very large and therefore impractical for animal applications.
 By the mid-1990s, the larger GPS manufacturing companies created GPS receivers that were smaller, more energy-efficient, and therefore more usable for animal-tracking applications.

 GPS tracking devices are often linked to an Argos Platform Transmitter Terminal (PTT) enabling them to transmit data via the Argos System, a scientific satellite system which has been in use since 1978.
 Users can then download their data directly from Argos via telnet and process the raw data to extract their transmitted information.
 Data can also be transmitted via GSM networks, using SMS messages or internet protocols in a GPRS session.

 GSM Mobile Phone Telemetry

 A new telemetry system based on GSM (Global System for Mobile Communications) mobile phone technology was first described in 1998 as a technique that provides more detailed mark-recapture data over an extensive geographical range.
 Organisms are fitted with a mobile phone tag that is programmed to attempt to send a text message back to the laboratory at regular intervals.
 The received messages are analyzed in order to determine the organism's estimated location.
 Mobile phone telemetry is advantageous since it is easy to set up with relatively low maintenance costs, it allows for two-way communications, and required a low profile, non-directional antenna on the receiver.
-Some disadvantages include the requirement of monitoring in an area that has cell phone coverage, monthly service fees, and the possibility of the cell phone service provider changing cell towers or communication protocols, thereby effecting communications to your remote locations.
+Some disadvantages include the requirement of monitoring in an area that has cell phone coverage, monthly service fees, and the possibility of the cell phone service provider changing cell towers or communication protocols.